gyulanemeth/bluefox.email/terms-of-use.md

 ## 9. Intellectual Property

-All content, trademarks, and logos on the bluefox.email platform are the property of bluefox.email or our licensors.
+All content, trademarks, and logos on the bluefox.email platform are the property of Innovaris Group LLC or our licensors.
 You may not use any of our intellectual property without prior written consent.

 ## 10. Limitation of Liability

 Bluefox.email is provided "as is," and we do not guarantee uninterrupted or error-free operation.
-In no event will bluefox.email be liable for any indirect, consequential, or punitive damages arising from your use of the platform.
+In no event will Innovaris Group LLC be liable for any indirect, consequential, or punitive damages arising from your use of the platform.

 ## 11. Termination